The US has hit the highest daily number of new cases since the pandemic began | NewsChannel 3-12

 Some patients have reported symptoms lasting even after they have tested negative from a coronavirus infection.

-“We do know for absolutely certain that there is a post Covid-19 syndrome — referred to sometimes as long Covid, chronic Covid, long haulers,” Fauci said during the event with the American Medical Association.
+“We do know for absolutely certain that there is a post-Covid-19 syndrome — referred to sometimes as long Covid, chronic Covid, long haulers,” Fauci said during the AMA event.

 “We’re seeing variable percentages, and anywhere from 25 to 35% or more have lingering symptoms — well beyond what you’d expect post any viral syndrome, like influenza and others,” he said.